estatelelashvili/Linear-Regression-from-Scratch/README.md

 # Linear-Regression-from-Scratch
-Linear Regression from Scratch in just pure Python
+Linear Regression from Scratch in plain Python